RedPitaya/redpitaya-knowledgebase/learn_fpga/2_basic_verilog/tutorfpga06.rst

 Forever and Repeat Loops
 ========================

 They are used for test and simulation and cannot be synthesized.
-The **forever** loop executes continuously and don't stop.
-The loop **repeat** executes in a finite amount of time.
+The **forever** loop executes continuously and never stops.
+The loop **repeat** executes a finite amount of times.

 forever
 -------